drewsamsen/spark-next/REFACTORING-PROGRESS.md

 9. **MainContent**: ✅
    - Set up pattern for future real data implementation

+10. **LoginForm**: ✅
+    - Already using `useAuthService` hook
+    - Only references to Supabase are for environment information display

+### Hooks
+The following hooks have been created or refactored:

+1. **useAuthSession**: ✅
+   - Created new hook to handle authentication session state
+   - Manages loading and error states
+   - Provides standardized interface for components to access auth session
+   - Replaces direct usage of Supabase auth

+2. **useContentService**: ✅
+   - Refactored to use `useAuthSession` instead of `useSupabaseAuth`
+   - Maintains backward compatibility with existing components

 ### API Routes
 All Inngest-related API routes have been refactored: